Ticketpark/php-api-client/README.md

 # Ticketpark PHP API Client

-A basic api client to consume the Ticketpark REST API.
+A PHP client to consume the Ticketpark REST API.

 ## Installation

-Simply add this library to your composer.json:
+Add this library to your composer.json:

 ```
 composer require ticketpark/php-api-client
 ```

 ## Usage

+Also see `example.php`.

 ### Getting data (GET)